 - Did you check the optimum temperature range for the yeast you were using?
 Could you have fermented too hot or too cold?

-- Do you use yeast nutrient to insure the wort is in optimum shape for your yeast?
+- Do you use yeast nutrients to insure the wort is in optimum shape for your yeast?

 - Is your temperature controller regulating the temperature based on the ambient temperature or the temperature of the wort?
 Always put your temperature sensor in a